icub-tech-iit/training-icub-superbuild-sandbox/README.md

 where `<release>` is the release version on which the iCub has to be setupped.

-## Folder tree of robotology-superbuild
+## Folder tree of robotology-superbuild :leaf:

 One of the main difference to get used to is the different folder tree structure respect the old approach with the clone of the single repositories.
 Once you have correctly installed the `robotology-superbuild` you will have this folder tree for `icub-head`: